fis/aoc/readme.md

 independently for each of the dimensions how many steps their cycle is.
 The full solution is then just the least common multiple of all three.

+## Day 13

+It's an odd day, and we all know what that means: more Intcode!

+Today's puzzle input was a simple Breakout clone, where you first had to count blocks in the initial state, then play the game to the end (destroy all the blocks) and report the final score.

+There are three parts to the solution this time:

+- Part 1 simply renders the initial view using ASCII characters (just for illustration), then counts blocks.
+- Part 2 (interactive mode) is a curses-based implementation that can be played manually.
+Press the left or right arrows to move the paddle, any other key to keep it in place and just advance one time step.
+This part is currently commented out.
+- Part 2 (demo mode) just runs the game until it halts, using a simple controller that makes the paddle attempt to follow the ball.